davide-talesco/paip/README.md

 ## REQUEST API

-The request object that expose handlers will receive has the following interfaces:
+The request object that **expose** handlers will receive has the following interfaces:

 Property Name | Return Type |  Description
 -------- | -------- | ------- |
-`args` | array  | this is the method to get the args of the request `invoke` | Promise(result)  | this is the method to make another request with the same transactionId of the incoming request (transaction)
-`broadcast` | Promise()  | this is the method to send a broadcast message
+`getArgs` | array  | this is the method to get the args of the request `invoke` | Promise(result)  | this is the method to make another request with the same transactionId of the incoming request `broadcast` | Promise()  | this is the method to send a broadcast message

 # USAGE